How can I troubleshoot database connection errors on WordPress-based applications hosted in Lightsail?

 sudo /opt/bitnami/ctlscript.sh status mariadb

-2. If the preceding command shows that database is in the stopped state, then try starting the database service using the following command:
+2. If the database is stopped, then run the following command:

 sudo /opt/bitnami/ctlscript.sh start mariadb